rusty-crewmates/substrate-tutorials/exercises/ex06-weights/README.md

 # Weights

+With substraten, like with ethereum you have to pay to execute code.
+But unlike ethereum, the cost of a call is not directly linked to the amount of instruction executed.
+In Substrate it is up to the developer to fix the weight for each extrinsic.
+It can be an arbitrary value (like 0 or 42000000), it can also depend on the size of the extrinsic payload, or on the value of some variable passed to the extrinsic.
+The cost of the call is called the *weight* of the call.
-In Substrate, each transaction have a cost, depending on the ressources used by an extrinsic (the duration of execution, the number of storage access, the amount of data processed...).
-This price usually correspond to what is called the *weight of the extrinsic*.
-This is paid *before* the transaction, meaning we need a way to evaluate the weight of the extrinsic before the execution.
+This price is paid *before* the transaction, meaning we need a way to evaluate the weight of the extrinsic before the execution.

 There is multiple ways to do that, we'll cover them all in this tutorial.